 The Yorkshire Survey

-The Yorkshire Survey covers 6,804 hectares across four main estates, Goathland, Cloughton, Pickering and Pontefract.
+The Yorkshire Survey covers 15,127 acres across four main estates: Goathland, Cloughton, Pickering and Pontefract.

-Goathland which covers approximately 4,500 hectares includes a large area of internationally important heather moorland, the majority of which is a Site of Special Scientific Interest (SSSI).
+Goathland, which covers approximately 9,521 acres, includes a large area of internationally important heather moorland, the majority of which is a Site of Special Scientific Interest (SSSI).
 Upland grazing and grouse shooting form the majority of the tenanted interests.
 The moors are also featured in several films and television productions including Harry Potter and Heartbeat.

-Arable land which extends to 1,100 hectares on the beautiful Yorkshire coast, makes up the majority of the Cloughton Estate.
-Properties on the estate include pubs, a restaurant and residential houses.
+Arable land which extends to over 2,375 acres on the beautiful Yorkshire coast makes up the majority of the Cloughton Estate.
+Properties on the estate include pubs, a restaurant and 30 residential houses.

 The Pontefract Estate lies on the edge of town and consists of a single large farm and several commercial properties.